Influence of committed volunteers on helping behavior in emergency evacuations

-Representative time series of the fraction of cooperators $n_c$ in the case without committed volunteers are presented in Fig.~\ref{fig:nc_withoutCommitted}.
-The curves in Fig.~\ref{fig:nc_withoutCommitted}(a) and Fig.~\ref{fig:nc_withoutCommitted}(b) are generated with the same parameter combination of $T$, $S$, and $Q$ but different sets of random seeds.
-As can be seen from Fig.~\ref{fig:nc_withoutCommitted}(a), the stationary state value of $n_c$ is positive but smaller than $1$.
-In Fig.~\ref{fig:nc_withoutCommitted}(b), the stationary state value of $n_c$ reaches to $1$, suggesting that all the lonely volunteers successfully find peer volunteers, thus all the injured are rescued.
-However, this complete rescue is not always possible in that the number of volunteers in the stationary state is changing depending on the random seeds.
-As shown in Fig.~\ref{fig:nc_withoutCommitted}(c), the stationary state value of $n_c$ is 0, inferring that the number of volunteers is not increased in effect.
-In Fig.~\ref{fig:nc_withoutCommitted}(d), $n_c$ becomes negative, implying that some lonely volunteers turn into bystanders, thus some injured persons are not rescued.
-Figure~\ref{fig:nc_withoutCommitted}(e) presents that $n_c$ decreases to $-1$, suggesting that none of the injured are rescued because all the lonely volunteers turn into bystanders.
+In the context of emergency evacuations, it is interesting to examine whether all the injured persons are rescued.
+We measure the complete rescue probability $P_r$ by counting the occurrence of complete rescue over 100 independent simulation runs for each parameter combination $(T, S)$ along with a given value of $N_{C,Z}$.
+Figure~\ref{fig:rescue_prob} presents the general tendency of the complete rescue probability $P_r$.
+For a given value of $(T, S)$, $P_r$ tends to grow as $N_{C,Z}$ increases.

-Figure~\ref{fig:nc_withCommitted} shows same graphs as Fig.~\ref{fig:nc_withoutCommitted}(a)-(c) but for the case with committed volunteers.
-As indicated by Fig.~\ref{fig:nc_withCommitted}(a), the stationary state value of $n_c$ becomes $1$ when $T$ is low and $S$ is high for a given $Q$.
-That is, all the lonely volunteers successfully find peer volunteers, thus all the injured are rescued.
-For intermediate values of $T$ and $S$, the $n_c$ curve increases as in Fig.~\ref{fig:nc_withCommitted}(a) but the stationary state value is smaller than $1$.
-This indicates that some lonely volunteers successfully find peers while other lonely volunteers fail to do that, see Fig.~\ref{fig:nc_withCommitted}(b).
-When $T$ is high and $S$ is low, as can be seen from Fig.~\ref{fig:nc_withCommitted}(c), the value of $n_c$ curve does not increase.
+Based on the cooperation level $\rho_{c, \textnormal{evac}}$ and the complete rescue probability $P_r$, we characterize different phases of collective helping behavior in the $(T, S)$ space: the {\em full cooperation}, {\em partial cooperation}, {\em partial defection}, and {\em full defection phases}.
+We define the full cooperation phase by $P_r = 1$.
+In this phase, all the lonely volunteers successfully find peer volunteers, thus all the injured are rescued.
+It is also noted that, according to our observations, $\rho_{c, \textnormal{evac}}$ is always 1 for $P_r = 1$.
+The partial cooperation phase is characterized by $1 > P_r > 0$ and $1 > \rho_{c, \textnormal{evac}} > 0$, in which the complete rescue is not always possible seemingly because the number of volunteers in the stationary state is changing depending on the randomness.
+The partial defection phase is defined by $P_r = 0$ and $0 > \rho_{c, \textnormal{evac}} > -1$, implying that some lonely volunteers turn into bystanders thus some injured persons are not rescued.
+We characterize the full defection phase by $P_r = 0$ and $\rho_{c, \textnormal{evac}} = -1$, suggesting that none of the injured are rescued because all the lonely volunteers turn into bystanders.
+Figure~\ref{fig:phases} summarizes the phase characterization of our emergency evacuation simulation results.